spotify-hero/spotify-hero/README.md

 ## Features
 * play osu!mania/Guitar-Hero style game with 4 rows of incoming notes
-* use Spotify account to play copyrighted music
+* use your Spotify account to play copyrighted music
-* allow users to create their own beatmpas : recording notes played by user and associate spotify tracks
+* allow users to create their own beatmaps : recording notes played by user and associate spotify tracks

 ## Play